arendjr/selectivity/README.md

     $ npm install selectivity

-You can require Selectivity using:

-    var Selectivity = require('selectivity');

-Note this will only give you access to the Selectivity object, which is mainly useful for customization and attaching of plugins.
-If you want to use the jQuery API, require:

-    require('selectivity/jquery');

-Finally, you will need to reference the CSS yourself.
-You can find it in `node_modules/selectivity/selectivity-jquery.css`.
+Note will need to reference the CSS yourself.
+You can find it in `node_modules/selectivity/selectivity.css`.

 ### Ruby on Rails

 Detailed information for `selectivity-rails`, including [Installation and usage](https://github.com/msx2/selectivity-rails#installation-and-usage) are provided in the [gem's repository](https://github.com/msx2/selectivity-rails).

+API
+---

+For usage instructions, please see the Selectivity homepage: https://arendjr.github.io/selectivity/

 Browser Support
 ---------------